 Exactly two years ago, I was gazing at the Belgian countryside from atop a double decker bus.
 Right now, I’m probably riding public trans to work, absorbed into the LCD screen resting on the palm of my hand.
 While the initial shock of returning to the US has worn off, there’s still a part of me that longs for the continent across the pond.
 No more French?
 Up … Continue reading A Year or Two After Europe

 “So we are looking at this area, and this guy comes out with a machete and a bowl of cereal.”
 “What?
 I thought it was just a bowl of cereal.”
 “Nope – he also had a machete.”
 And thus goes the story of how we met our first contact.
-Location of Interest: a property simply known as “Joe Joe’s Camp” on Google maps Project Goal: create a living … Continue reading Project [abitazione]
+Location of Interest: a property simply known as “Joe Joe’s Camp” on Google maps Project Goal: … Continue reading Project [abitazione]

 Pictures of couples are a tricky thing.
 Those in them are usually in such a hurry to share with social media that little thought goes towards potential consequences.
 Think about that awkward Myspace phase in which teenagers kept posting closeup pictures of themselves french kissing.
 That was embarrassing right?
 Well so is the moment a Facebook user is caught ‘not in a relationship’ because they and their ex-muse have impulsively … Continue reading Abstract Love